National Center for Biotechnology Information: Entrez

+Databases

+NCBI hosts many different databases associated with Biotechnology Information, Ranging from chemical compounds to gene and protein sequences.

+GenBank

+GenBank is the NIH genetic sequence database, an annotated collection of all publicly available DNA sequences.
+Database resources have been maintained by NCBI since 1992 when the organization had responsibility for making available the GenBank DNA sequence database.
+GenBank coordinates with individual laboratories and other sequence databases, such as those of the European Molecular Biology Laboratory (EMBL) and the DNA Data Bank of Japan (DDBJ).
+Since 1992, NCBI has grown to provide other databases in addition to GenBank.

 Gene

-Gene has been implemented at NCBI to characterize and organize the information about genes.
+The database Gene is a collection of characterization and organized information about genes.
 It serves as a major node in the nexus of the genomic map, expression, sequence, protein function, structure, and homology data.
 A unique GeneID is assigned to each gene record that can be followed through revision cycles.
 Gene records for known or predicted genes are established here and are demarcated by map positions or nucleotide sequences.
 Gene has several advantages over its predecessor, LocusLink, including, better integration with other databases in NCBI, broader taxonomic scope, and enhanced options for query and retrieval provided by the Entrez system.

 Protein

-Protein database maintains the text record for individual protein sequences, derived from many different resources such as NCBI Reference Sequence (RefSeq) project, GenBank, PDB, and UniProtKB/SWISS-Prot.
+The database Protein is a collection of text record for individual protein sequences, derived from many different resources such as NCBI Reference Sequence (RefSeq) project, GenBank, PDB, and UniProtKB/SWISS-Prot.
 Protein records are present in different formats including FASTA and XML and are linked to other NCBI resources.
 Protein provides the relevant data to the users such as genes, DNA/RNA sequences, biological pathways, expression and variation data, and literature.
 It also provides the predetermined sets of similar and identical proteins for each sequence as computed by the BLAST.
 The Structure database of NCBI contains 3D coordinate sets for experimentally determined structures in PDB that are imported by NCBI.

 The Conserved Domain database (CDD) of protein contains sequence profiles that characterize highly conserved domains within protein sequences.
 It also has records from external resources like SMART and Pfam.

 There is another database of proteins known as Protein Clusters database, which contains sets of proteins sequences that are clustered according to the maximum alignments between the individual sequences as calculated by BLAST.